YHuUBC/energy_efficiency_analysis/CONTRIBUTING.md

 $ git commit -m "Some descriptive message about your change"
 $ git push origin <branch-name>
 ```
 Please create a pull request (PR) on GitHub asking to merge your brand to our main repository.
-For more information regarding pull request, please see [here] (https://help.github.com/en/articles/creating-a-pull-request).
+For more information regarding pull request, please see [here](https://help.github.com/en/articles/creating-a-pull-request).

 ### Add more analysis